-Parameter Description Save Save Palette Lists: When set to "Yes", this preference saves all palette lists you have modified when the Save command is activated.
-When set to "No", the Save command will not save the palette lists and you will have to use the Save command to save them.
-Save Palettes: When set to "Yes", this preference saves all palette you have modified when the Save command is activated.
-When set to "No", the Save command will not save the modified palettes and you will have to use the Save command to save them.
-Save Drawings: When set to "Yes", this preference saves all drawings you have modified when the Save command is activated.
-When set to "No", the Save command will not save the modified drawings and you will have to use the Save command to save them.
+Parameter Description Save Save Palette Lists: Saves all palette lists you have modified when the Save command is activated.
+When this option is deselected, the Save command will not save the palette lists and you must use the Save command to save them.
+Save Palettes: Saves palettes you modified when the Save command is activated.
+When this option is deselected, the Save command will not save the modified palettes and you must use the Save command to save them.
+Save Drawings: Saves all drawings you have modified when the Save command is activated.
+When this option is deselected, the Save command will not save the modified drawings and you must use the Save command to save them.
 Colours Current View Border: Sets the colour of the frame around the workspace view you are currently using, also known as focus.
 By default, the colour is red.
 Click on the red colour swatch to select a new colour in the Colour Picker window.
-Edit Colours: Click on the Edit Colours button to open the Colours window.
+Edit Colours: Click the Edit Colours button to open the Colours window.
 Options/Settings Edit Palette Mode: Default value for Edit Palette Mode.
 Edit Palette List Mode: Default value for Edit Palette List Mode.
-Cycle Exposure : Make navigation in the Xsheet View wrap-around from the last frame or the last column to the first.
-HTML Browser for Unix: This option is used to view the online help on Linux machines.
+Make navigation in the Xsheet View wrap-around from the last frame or the last column to the first.
+HTML Browser for Unix : This option is used to view the online help on Linux machines.
 Enter the command to launch the browser, including the path if necessary.
 Levels of Undo : Determines the number of actions retained by the Undo list.
 By default, 50 actions are stored in the list.
 You can alter the number if you want to.
 Interactive Colour Recovery: If a colour palette for your scene is deleted or cannot be found, you will be asked if you want to recover colours from the program's memory.
-If this option is unchecked, the program recovers missing colours without displaying a dialog box for your input. ladybug\swf Solid Colour Solid Colour Solid Colour Colour Management Do not ask again for this session Colour Recovery: If this option is unchecked, colour recovery will not occur.
+If this option is unchecked, the program recovers missing colours without displaying a dialog box for your input.
+The following colours were not found.
+Do you want to perform colour recovery? ▼ ladybug\swf ▼ LadyBug Solid Colour Colour Management Do not ask again for this session Colour Recovery: If this option is deselected, colour recovery will not occur.
 Advanced Palette Lists: The Advanced Palette Lists mode is used to create and store palettes in the Scene or Element Palette List.
 Replacement Colours: If certain colours are no longer available, they are automatically replaced with the ones indicated by the Replacement Colour swatch.
 The default colour is red, as it acts as a missing colour warning device.